SayBuild.com

 ensure that the specifications are exact in detail to protect you from inferior use of products and to compare "apples-to-apples" specs among contractors and lenders

-be as detail as possible for every room in the house — see our Construction Specification Plan for discussion and design ideas
+be as detail as possible for every room in the house

-top of consumer lending page
+top of page

-About Buildng Permits and Codes
+About Building Permits and Codes

 All about permits: